Strategy of the Roman military: Grand strategy

 In its clearest form, strategy deals solely with military issues: either a threat or an opportunity is recognised, an evaluation is made, and a military stratagem for meeting it is devised.
 However, as Clausewitz stated, a successful military strategy may be a means to an end, but it is not an end in itself.
 Where a state has a long term political goal to which it applies military methods and the resources of the state, that state can be said to have a grand strategy.
 To an extent, all states will have a grand strategy to a certain degree even if it is simply determining which forces to raise as a military, or how to arm them.
 Whilst early Rome did raise and arm troops, they tended to raise them annually in response to the specific demands of the state during that year.
 Such a reactive policy, whilst possibly more efficient than the maintenance of a standing army, does not indicate the close ties between long-term political goals and military organization demanded by grand strategy.

-Early indications for a Roman grand strategy emerged during the Punic wars with Carthage, in which Rome was able to influence the course of the war by selecting to ignore the armies of Hannibal threatening its homeland and to invade Africa instead in order to dictate the primary theatre of war.
+Early indications for a Roman grand strategy emerged during the Punic Wars with Carthage, in which Rome was able to influence the course of the war by selecting to ignore the armies of Hannibal threatening its homeland and to invade Africa instead in order to dictate the primary theater of war.

 In the Empire, as the need for and size of the professional army grew, the possibility arose for the expansion of the concept of a grand strategy to encompass the management of the resources of the entire Roman state in the conduct of warfare: great consideration was given in the Empire to diplomacy and the use of the military to achieve political goals, both through warfare and also as a deterrent.
 The contribution of actual (rather than potential) military force to strategy was largely reduced to operational strategy – the planning and control of large military units.
 Rome's grand strategy incorporated diplomacy through which Rome might forge alliances or pressure another nation into compliance, as well as the management of the post-war peace.